alorenc/mantiskanban/README.md

     Next you need to associate the custom field with whatever project you want to have it show up on.

+  TaskList:

+	If you want to define custom Task List, then in mantis go to Manage > ManageCustomFields.

+	Then add a field called "TaskList" of type "String" with whatever possible values you want.
+	Set options (In its sole discretion): "Add to Filter" and "Display When": Reporting Issues, Updating Issues, Resolving Issues, Closing Issues

+	Next you need to associate the custom field with whatever project you want to have it show up on.

   Default Filter:

     You need to setup a filter for project issues.
 If you don't, then Mantis will deliver all issues.
 When you